 (UW validated) Level 5-7 UW Programme for Progression UW Level 7 Programme for progression Foundation Degree in Learning Support Three progression routes are available on completion of the FdA Learning Support course.
 Masters in Education: Pathways in Early Childhood / Education / Special and Inclusive Education / BA Education Studies top-up degree Leadership and Management / Mentoring BA Integrated Working with Children and Families top-up degree.
-Conditional offers will also require an Enhanced Disclosure and Coaching / Religions and Values in Education and Barring Services (DBS) check and a supportive reference.
-GCSE grade C in Maths and English is also desirable.
-PGCE Education BA Primary Initial Teacher Education (QTS) (Level 5) - the opportunity to apply for direct entry into Level 5 of the BA Primary Initial Teacher Education (QTS) programme.
-(QTS) (Level 5) - the opportunity to apply for direct entry into Level 5 of the BA Primary Initial Teacher Education (QTS)
+Conditional offers will also require an Enhanced Disclosure and Barring Services (DBS) check and a supportive reference.
+GCSE grade C in Maths and English is also desirable. and Coaching / Religions and Values in Education PGCE Education BA Primary Initial Teacher Education (QTS) (Level 5) - the opportunity to apply for direct entry into Level 5 of the BA Primary Initial Teacher Education (QTS) programme.